smartcarecode/LearningJourney/README.md

 # 🛡️ Preventing Threats in IT Security

-There is no single solution that protects against all threats.
-However, following best practices can reduce risk significantly.
+There is no one-size-fits-all solution for cybersecurity.
+However, following best practices and using layered defenses can significantly reduce risk.

 ---